ARM-software/abi-aa/aapcs64/aapcs64.rst

    Data elements include: parameters to routines named in the interface, static data named in the interface, and all data addressed by pointers passed across the interface.

 .. [#aapcs64-f4]
    The distinction between code and data pointers is carried forward from the AArch32 PCS where bit[0] of a code pointer determines the target instruction set state, A32 or T32.
-The presence of an ISA selection bit within a code pointer can require distinct handling within a tool chain, compared to data pointer.
+The presence of an ISA selection bit within a code pointer can require distinct handling within a toolchain, compared to data pointer.

    ISA selection does not exist within AArch64 state, where bits[1:0] of a code pointer must be zero.